fw4spl-org/fw4spl-doc/FAQ/FAQ-ApplicationCreation.rst

     </profile>

 activate:
-    Lists the bundle used in this application.
+    List of the bundles used in this application.
 We see the parameter given to *appXML* bundle.

 start:
-    Lists the bundle to start when the application is launched.
-Basically, there is few bundle to start at the begining:
+    List of the bundles to start when the application is launched.
+Basically, there is few bundles to start at the begining:

     - *appXML* to launch the configuration
     - guiQt to launch qt event loop for application using GUI
     - memory to manage the image and mesh buffers

-    The other bundles will be stated according to the XML <requirement> tag of the bundle, or when a service is used in an XML configuration if its bundle is not started.
+    The other bundles will be stated according to the XML <requirement> tag of the bundles, or when a service is used in an XML configuration if its bundle is not started.
 It allows to load only the minimum DLL.